 While character building is usually directed toward children and youth, Gary also has a passion for helping young professionals and Baby Boomers develop authentic Christian character.
 He believes adult character building requires replacing career and financial success goals with the goal of spiritual significance.
 As a result, he has developed a website www.characterpath.com and blog dedicated to adult character issues.

-Gary and his wife Alta Faye have three adult daughters and three grandchildren.
+Gary and his wife Alta Faye have three adult daughters and four grandchildren.
 Alta Faye leads Moms & More at Dawson, a ministry directed to young mothers.
 Both Gary and Alta Faye are very involved the community.

 Click here for Fenton's Friday Five.